-Using Brazil’s most recent gas production data as a relative benchmark (given that they have similar gas reserves and associated gas), AMI estimates that Guyana would have a 51% surplus in gas production after accounting for gas reinjection, flaring, losses, and the gas-to-shore supply.
-That would mean that Guyana would be able to market 26.2 bcf of gas per year, enough to replace 17% of Russia’s gas supply to Europe.
+Using Brazil’s most recent gas production data as a relative benchmark (given that they have similar gas reserves and associated gas), AMI estimates that Guyana would have a 34% surplus in gas production after accounting for gas reinjection, flaring, internal consumption, and the gas-to-shore supply.
+That would mean that Guyana would be able to market 48 million cubic meters of gas per day, enough to replace 11% of Russia’s gas supply to Europe.

 For this gas to reach Europe, there are several different alternatives that Guyana can pursue.
 Given Europe’s urgency and the relatively small size of these exports, an attractive option is New Fortress Energy’s “Fast LNG” solution, an offshore liquefaction and export facility that is developed in 18 to 20 months.
 In fact, the company has already signed several deals to develop these types of facilities in the Gulf of Mexico.
 Micro-LNG, or an onshore liquefication and export terminal, are also attractive options—but less so.